Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 - free_buffers to release the memory of a String Builder (see § 19.5)
 - to_c_string() and free for C strings (see § 19.7)

-**User defer when possible**
-Whenever you allocate on the heap (alloc, New, NewArray, [..]Type, and so on), use `defer free(object)` immediately after creating it.
-But this works only when you use that object right now in your current procedure and then don't need it anymore, because defer calls the free at the end of the current proc.

 For these methods, the heap is just a giant storage facility.
 The compiler does not check whether memory is freed, so this is your responsibility as a developer.
 Doing a free for every object allocated on the heap can be cumbersome and forgotten.
 Luckily Jai also has in-built special storage mechanisms for data structures, called **Allocators**, that can help tremendously in this respect.
-And there is also a built-in **memory-leak detector!** (see § 21.4).
+And there is also a built-in **memory-leak detector!** (see § 21.5).

+### 21.1.2 User defer when possible
+Whenever you allocate on the heap (alloc, New, NewArray, [..]Type, and so on), use `defer free(object)` immediately after creating it.
+But this works only when you use that object right now in your current procedure and then don't need it anymore, because defer calls the free at the end of the current proc.

-## 21.1 Allocators
+## 21.2 Allocators
 In § 18.4 we discovered that the definition of a Resizable_Array contains a field `allocator : Allocator`.
 Allocators are specialized ways you can invoke to allocate memory for an object.
 They are specialized in the sense that they store data very efficiently, and they often have simpler mechanisms for freeing memory.